cado-security/product-help/docs/cado-response/deploy/azure/azure-deploy.md

     :::

 5. Copy the VHD to your Azure subscription using the command below.
-Substitute `$RELEASE_URI` with the VHD URL which was provided by Cado Sales:
+Substitute `$RELEASE_URI` with the VHD URL which was provided by Cado Sales or from the [public release URL](https://cado-public.s3.amazonaws.com/cado_updates_json_v2.json):
     ```console
     az storage blob copy start --subscription "<SubscriptionName>" --account-name "<StorageAccountName>" --account-key "<AccountKeyValue>" --destination-blob "cado_response.vhd" --destination-container "<ContainerName>" --source-uri "$RELEASE_URI"
     ```